axtar/14-digits-nixie-calculator/README.md

 -	ESP32 based controller board
 -	connectors for PIR, GPS and temperature sensor
 -	12V DC input voltage
--	under, over and reverse input protection, fuse
+-	under, over and reverse input voltage protection, fuse
 -	open-source firmware
 -	all the settings are adjusted using the keyboard, no network connection is needed
 -	3D printed case